Azure/bicep-types-az/generated/containerregistry/microsoft.containerregistry/2019-05-01-preview/types.md

 * **systemData**: [SystemData](#systemdata) (ReadOnly): Metadata pertaining to creation and last modification of the resource.
 * **type**: 'Microsoft.ContainerRegistry/registries/tokens' (ReadOnly, DeployTimeConstant): The resource type

+## ActiveDirectoryObject
+### Properties
+* **objectId**: string: The user/group/application object ID for Active Directory Object that will be used for authenticating the token of a container registry.
+* **tenantId**: string: The tenant ID of user/group/application object Active Directory Object that will be used for authenticating the token of a container registry.

 ## ScopeMapProperties
 ### Properties
 * **actions**: string[] (Required): The list of scoped permissions for registry artifacts.